Yoctol/bottender/docs/channel-line-rich-menu.md

   }'
 ```

-If you successfully create a rich menu, you will get a response with a rich menu ID.
+If you successfully create a rich menu, you get a response with a rich menu ID.

 ## Upload the Rich Menu Image